reach-sh/reach-lang/docs/dev/src/reach/local/index.md

 ### {#ref-programs-local-this} `this`

-Inside of a local step, `{!reach} this` refers to the participant performing the step.
+Inside of a local step, `{!rsh} this` refers to the participant performing the step.
-This is useful when the local step was initiated by an `{!reach} each` expression.
+This is useful when the local step was initiated by an `{!rsh} each` expression.

 ### `interact`